 - VoIP services (Skype …, Telegram, Discord, WhatsApp, Signal, …)

-As you can see, it’s impossible to use the internet properly and enjoy every other app or platform that users worldwide can — including AI tools like ChatGPT.
+It’s impossible to use the internet properly and enjoy every other app or platform that users worldwide can, including AI tools like ChatGPT.
 These websites can only be unblocked by bypassing censorship, exactly what the best VPN for China does.
-This applies everywhere from Beijing to Shanghai — a Beijing VPN and a Shanghai VPN are one and the same, since the Great Firewall operates uniformly across the country.
-Apart from censorship, the authorities don’t shy away from spying and surveillance.
+This applies everywhere from Beijing to Shanghai.
+A Beijing VPN and a Shanghai VPN are the same, since the Great Firewall operates uniformly across the country.
+Apart from censorship, the authorities don’t shy away from surveillance.

-For example, they have their version of Skype called TOM-Skype, which allows the government to spy on your conversations.
+For example, they have their versions of VoIP apps, which allow the government to spy on conversations.
 The government will monitor your every step.
-They’ll know which sites you’re on, what you’re downloading, with whom you’re talking, and much more.
-This is especially problematic for US users, expats, or businesses connecting between the US and China who need uninterrupted access to American platforms.
+They’ll know which sites you’re on, what you’re downloading, with whom you’re talking, and more.
+This is problematic for US users, expats, or businesses connecting between the US and China who need access to American platforms.
+A VPN that works in China disconnects you from this matrix, hides your IP address, and encrypts your traffic.

-A reliable VPN that works in China disconnects you from this matrix, hides your IP address, and encrypts your traffic to prevent monitoring and spying.
 This allows for a greater degree of internet freedom and privacy.
 So, to answer the second question, you need a VPN in this country.
-It’s pretty much a necessity in 2026.
+It’s a necessity in 2026.

 Popular VPNs That Don’t Work in China